Bird Watching Center

 Items: Binoculars, bird books, bird feeders (outside window viewable).

-Let's create an engaging and educational "Bird Watching" center for your preschoolers, fostering their curiosity about nature and developing their observation skills!
+Let's create an engaging and educational "Bird Watching" center for your preschoolers, encouraging their curiosity about nature and developing their observation skills!

 Center Location and Setup: